devvspl/xeasy_laravel/README.md

 ## 🎯 Description

-XEasy Laravel is a sophisticated expense management platform that automates and simplifies the entire expense claim lifecycle.
+Xeasy Laravel is a sophisticated expense management platform that automates and simplifies the entire expense claim lifecycle.
 From initial submission to final approval and reimbursement, the system provides a seamless experience for employees, managers, and finance teams.

 ### Key Benefits:
 - **Streamlined Workflow**: Automated approval processes with configurable workflows